wn-doolittle/caliper-spec/caliper.md

 ## 5.0 Transport

-Caliper Sensors MUST at least be capable of communicating with [Caliper Endpoints](#endpoints) using conventional HTTP POST requests; the certification tests for Caliper Sensors require the Sensor to send data to the certification service using this transport.
+Caliper Sensors MUST at a minimum be capable of communicating with [Caliper Endpoints](#endpoints) using conventional HTTP POST requests; the certification tests for Caliper Sensors require the Sensor to send data to the certification service using this transport.
 Caliper Sensors MAY use other methods to communicate with an Endpoint.

 For transport security and authentication, Caliper Sensors SHOULD:

 * Use HTTPS to secure the transport between Sensor and retrieving Endpoint.
 * Support message authentication using the Authorization Request Header Field (as described in [RFC 6750, Section 2.1](https://tools.ietf.org/html/rfc6750#section-2); in this case, the `b64token` credential sent by the Sensor MUST be one the Endpoint can validate, but the credential MAY be opaque to the Sensor itself.

 Caliper Sensors MAY support additional modes of transport security and authentication; the certification tests for Caliper Sensors require the Sensor to send data to the certification service using HTTPS and a bearer token credential consistent with RFC 6750.